 In February 2017, Riccardo Tisci announced his amicable departure from Givenchy.
-During his time at house, Riccardo Tisci has resurrected the Parisian brand to its former profitable glory with dark, sensual and subversive collections.
-Impressively, Tisci has crafted distinct brand identities for all of Givenchy’s product categories across women’s and men’s ready-to-wear and haute couture.
+During his time at house, Tisci resurrected the Parisian brand to its former profitable glory with dark, sensual and subversive collections.
+Impressively, the designer crafted distinct brand identities for all of Givenchy’s product categories across women’s and men’s ready-to-wear and haute couture lines.

-Tisci was selected for a scholarship by Central Saint Martins , from which he graduated in 1999.
-Tisci then held design positions at Puma, Antonio Berardi and with Ruffo Research, before embarking on his own brand in 2004.
-As a result of his bold, powerfully feminine designs, Tisci was announced as the creative director of Givenchy’s womenswear and haute couture lines in 2005.
-The designer told The New York Times, “Yes, I do have that impression.
-When I arrived at Givenchy, I was a guy from nowhere.
-And Givenchy was kind of confused.
-Nobody knew what it meant anymore.”
+The designer was selected for a scholarship by Central Saint Martins , from which he graduated in 1999.
+He then held design positions at Puma, Antonio Berardi and with Ruffo Research, before embarking on his own brand in 2004.
+As a result of his bold, powerfully-feminine designs, Tisci was announced as the creative director of Givenchy’s womenswear and haute couture lines in 2005.

-Tisci’s designs found willing consumers immediately; the designer’s vision for Givenchy initially found traction with consumers rather than editors.
+Tisci’s creations found willing consumers immediately; the designer’s vision for Givenchy initially found traction with consumers rather than editors.
 In just two years Tisci had revitalised the house’s couture business.
-Tisci told The New York Times in 2007, "When I arrived we had five customers.
-Now we have 29.”
-Tisci chose to stop showing couture in 2012, taking the business behind the scenes in house once more.
+He chose to stop showing couture in 2012, taking the business behind the scenes in-house once more.